lm-sec/offensive-awx/README.md

 This can be used to bypass certain mitigations that could have been made to the SSH server of execution nodes.
 Since the SSH daemon will never be contacted by our Paramiko script, we can bypass the hardened configurations of the SSH daemon.
-The Paramiko library is also able to interact with the SSH-Agent directly and connect to hosts using its keys.
+The Paramiko library is also able to interact with the `ssh-agent` directly and connect to hosts using its keys.

 Here is an example of using paramiko inline in a playbook :